|Professor Jan Kalvoda RNDr DSc

 Research activities of Jan Kalvoda are concentrated on: 1) dynamic and evolutional geomorphology, 2) landform development and the environment in the Quaternary, 3) physical geography of central Europe and High Asia, 4) cosmology related to Earth Sciences.
 During eight mountaineering and scientific expeditions he acquired original field materials, especially in the Asian mountain ranges.
 He had been, before his arrival at the Department of Physical Geography and Geoecology, Faculty of Science, Charles University in Prague, on February 1st, 1991, for about 20 years research worker of geological departments of the Czechoslovak Academy of Sciences.
 He especially examined slope movements and other Quaternary and recent geomorphological processes, morphotectonically (e.g. seismically) active areas and Late Cainozoic landforms development in Central Europe, as well as in the Balkans, Asia Minor, Tian-Shan, Pamirs, Himalayas and Karakoram, very often in landscapes with an extreme dissected relief.
 Jan Kalvoda published a series of papers especially aimed at a) relief development and recent geodynamics in the Bohemian Massif and the Carpathian System, b) geomorphological record of the Late Cenozoic orogeny in the Asian mountain ranges.
 The results of his studies are a contribution to the physical geographical research of the Alpine-Himalayan orogene and to the geomorphological evidence of the dynamics of the near-surface part of the Earth's crust.
 In this way, field and interpretation data were obtained for further research on 1) glacial geomorphology and related phenomena in the Late Cenozoic, 2) geodynamic interpretation of measurements and monitoring of the Earth's surface movements, 3) geomorphological evidence of natural hazards and risks.

 Jan Kalvoda visited universities in Amsterdam (1991), Manchester (1993), Heidelberg (1995) and Jena (1996) and in France he was awarded by M.E.N.E.S.R. a Senior Scientific Fellowship (4 months, in 1996) at the Department of Geography and the Centre of Eco-geographical Research at the University Louis Pasteur, Strasbourg.
 In 1997 he spent 4 months at the University of Oxford as Visiting Research Fellow of the School of Geography and in 1998 two months at the University of Cambridge as Visiting Research Fellow of the Department of Geography and the Fitzwilliam College.
-Jan Kalvoda continued his research work at the University Louis Pasteur in Strasbourg in September 2001 and the University of Oxford in summer 1999, 2001 and 2005 (the Department of Geography and the Environmental Change Unit), especially in theoretical physical geography and geomorphology.
+Jan Kalvoda continued his research work at the University Louis Pasteur in Strasbourg in September 2001 (2 months), the University of Oxford in 1999, 2002, 2006, 2011 and 2013 (the Department of Geography and the Environmental Change Unit, altogether 12 months) and the University of Cambridge in 2007, 2008, 2009 and 2011, the Department of Geography, altogether 8 months), especially in the fields of geomorphology, Quaternary geology and physical geography.

 In the period 1994 – 1997, Jan Kalvoda was Vice-dean of the Faculty of Science at Charles University in Prague.
 He was member of the Scientific Boards of the University of Ostrava (1998 – 2001), the Charles University in Prague (2000 – 2003) and head of the Department of Physical Geography and Geoecology (1997 – 2003).
 Jan Kalvoda is active member of the Research Centre for Dynamics of the Earth (Czech Republic, 2000 – etc.).
 At present time, he also is member of the Scientific Board of the Faculty of Science, Charles University in Prague, member of the Editorial Board of journal "Geomorphology" (Elsevier) and member of the International Association of Geomorphologists.
 He is member of the Czech Geographical Society, the Czech Geomorphological Association and the Union of Czech Mathematicians and Physicists (Acad.
 Sci, CR).